aedobbyn/beer-data-science/compile.md

 **GETting beer, the age-old dilemma**

-* The BreweryDB API returns a certain number of results per page; if we want
+* The BreweryDB API returns a certain number of results per page; if we want more than just the first page, we'll have to string a bunch of responses together end to end
 * So, we hit the BreweryDB API and ask for `1:number_of_pages`
     * We can change `number_of_pages` to, e.g., 3 if we only want the first 3 pages
     * If there's only one page (as is the case for the glassware endpoint), numberOfPages won't be returned, so in this case we set number_of_pages to 1